ZF-Commons/ZfcUser/README.md

 user authentication and registration to your ZF2 site.
 It is designed to be very simple and easily to extend.

+More information and examples are available on the [ZfcUser Wiki](https://github.com/ZF-Commons/ZfcUser/wiki)

 Storage Adapter Modules
 -----------------------